95+ Rare colors to intrigue and inspire

 10. Vantablack – an extremely dark black, known as one of the darkest artificial substances

-See the end of this post for a brief discussion on whether white and black are considered colors.
+See the FAQs end of this post for a brief discussion on whether white and black are considered colors.

 Rare white colors